rmsk2/X16_mandelbrot/README.md

 ![](/result.png?raw=true "Example picture in hires mode")

+# About my motivation for writing this program

+Why does someone write a program (in machine language) for an 8-bit microprocessor which is nowadys only used in small embedded systems, that offers functionality which is on several levels (performance, visual appeal, ...) orders of magnitude worse than software written for the same purpose for modern systems?
+And on top of that the computer that the program is designed to run on does only exist to a certain extent as only a few prototypes have been built yet.

+The only reasons I can give are: I had fun doing it and it was nostalgic as it transported me back to the days when another 6502 system was the center of the (home) computing universe.
+The commander X16 (or to be more precise at the moment its emulator) strikes the right balance between new possibilities and a nostalgic familiarity with the Commodore family of home computers that allows all the people that grew up with these computers to now write the programs that they did not or could not write in the 80ies or 90ies.

 # Using the program

 When you start the program you can select whether you want 1. to load a picture and its corresponding values, 2.